siconos/siconos/Front-End/doc/python/modules/Kernel/Simulation.rst

    td = TimeDiscretisation(0, 0.05)

-A time stepping simulation object is built with the time discretisation:
+A time stepping simulation object is built with the time discretization:

 .. testcode::